 The 172-acre lake is easily accessible via the Department of Fish & Wildlife boat ramp at the south end of the lake, which provides public launch facilities as well as shore fishing access.

 The docks at nearby Rainbow RV Resort are known to hold crappies in springtime, and many anglers fish around Camp Lakeview, up at the lake’s northern tip.

 Tanwax Lake is a great kayak fishing lake thanks to its small size.
 Paddling around the shoreline and casting jigs toward weeds and docks is often productive for crappies.
 As lily pads start to develop, crappies often use them for cover as well.

 WDFW stocks Tanwax Lake with rainbow trout every spring.
 Anglers armed with Trout Magnet jigs or other minnow-imitating lures are likely to catch a mixed bag of crappie and trout in April shortly after stocking.

 More: Tanwax Lake Fishing

 Lake Cassidy’s reputation as a booming crappie lake isn’t quite what it was 10 years ago.
 But there’s no doubt that these fish are still present, and the cyclical nature of crappie fishing makes Cassidy Lake a great lake to keep an eye on.

-Spanning 123 acres about 45 minute north of Seattle in Snohomish County, Cassidy Lake is easily accessible, with a DFW boat ramp on the western shore and a small fishing pier on the eastern shore.
+Spanning 123 acres about 45 minute north of Seattle in Snohomish County, Cassidy Lake is easily accessible, with a WDFW boat ramp on the western shore and a small fishing pier on the eastern shore.
 It’s an ideal lake to fish from a canoe, kayak or float tube.